Linux kernel

 PulseAugur coverage of Linux kernel — every cluster mentioning Linux kernel across labs, papers, and developer communities, ranked by signal.

-- founded by Linus Torvalds 90%
+- founded Linus Torvalds 90%

 - instance of Arch Linux 90%